Sakalakalashala: Production

 The film is set in a college campus.
 Murali Guinness wrote the film's screenplay.

 Soundtrack

 The songs are composed by Aby Tom Cyriac.
 The song "Pandarakalan Mathai" is based on the song "Panchara Paalu Mittayi" from Bharya (1962).

-Release
+Reception

 The Times of India gave the film a rating of three out of five stars and noted that "The length of the movie, which stands at only about 2 hrs 15 minutes is a big plus, because at no point does the film feel like it is lagging".
 Deccan Chronicle gave the film two out of five stars and wrote that "The film tries to deal with a very serious and relevant topic, but a strong and well-written script could have been more helpful".
-Malayalam Samayam gave the film a rating of two-and-a-half out of five stars and praised the screenplay and cinematography.
+The Times of India Samayam gave the film a rating of two-and-a-half out of five stars and praised the screenplay and cinematography.